Molar pregnancy

 Molar pregnancy can be extremely distressing.
 There is no right or wrong way to feel but many people say that it is very upsetting, confusing and sometimes frightening.

-Jade talks about her experience of molar pregnancy here, and Sarah, Colette, JB and Kayleigh share their stories too.
+Colette talks about her experience of a partial molar pregnancy here, and Sarah, JB, Kayleigh and Jade share their stories too.

 Your feelings after a molar pregnancy